Property Insurance

 Construction projects face various challenges due to labour shortages, adverse weather effects, equipment damage, project conflicts, etc. This could lead to delays resulting in huge financial losses to construction companies.
 Delayed completion or DSU cover in property insurance provides financial security in such situations, aiding against potential losses.
 Delayed completion coverage in property insurance safeguards against unexpected project delays and associated financial losses, providing financial security.

-What is Delayed completion coverage in Property insurance or DSU (delay in start-up) insurance or cover in property insurance?
+What is delayed completion coverage in Property insurance or DSU (delay in start-up) insurance, or coverage in property insurance?

 DSU insurance provides coverage for property, business income, and expenses during the construction phase of a project.
 It protects against unexpected project delays, covering soft costs like lost income, operating expenses, and lender interest charges.